rajsivaguru/Workflow-API/StaffingService/Reports/Readme.txt

-ClientReport_ and fileType = Report Builder Report File = Used to open the report in Report Builder and the extension is rdl.
+ClientReport_ and fileType = "Report Builder Report File" = Used to open the report in Report Builder and the extension is rdl.

 filetype = Report Definition file (ext is .rdlc) = Is used in VS.